NEW YEAR BRINGS MASTER PLAN FOR NEW SCHOOLS

 Educational visioning is the first step in understanding and defining 21st century teaching and learning environments before moving forward with the design and construction of our new facilities.
 This process ultimately allows the staff, administration and community to explore ideas to better define a collective vision for the education of our students.

 At the December 18 Board of Education meeting, GPD Group announced that design work will begin in January 2018, with construction to commence the following year.
-Renovations to HMS will begin in May and completed over a two-year period in an effort not to disrupt student learning.
-Renovations and additions include heating and air conditioning, roofing, electrical updates, site paving and a new orchestra room.
+Renovations and additions to HMS will possibly begin in May 2018 and include heating and air conditioning, roofing, electrical updates and site paving.

 GPD Group outlined that the Master Plan for the new elementary buildings will focus on four areas and include ESTABLISHING A VISION, NEW SPACES, CORE FEATURES and 21ST CENTURY LEARNING.